metta-systems/libsss/doc/spec.md

  * Subt `uint8_t`: The congestion control subtype (4 for Inter-arrival)
  * Num lost packets `big_uint16_t`: The number of packets lost over the lifetime of this connection.
 This may wrap for long-lived connections.
  * Received `uint8_t`: Number of received packets in this update.
- * Smallest Received Packet: The lower 48 bits of the smallest sequence number represented in this update.
+ * Smallest Received Packet `big_uint48_t`: The lower 48 bits of the smallest sequence number represented in this update.
  * Smallest Delta Time `big_uint64_t`: Delta time from connection creation when the above packet was received.
  * Packet Delta `big_uint16_t`: Sequence number delta from the Smallest Received Packet.
 Always followed immediately by a corresponding Packet Time Delta.
  * Packet Time Delta `big_uint32_t`: Time delta from smallest time when the preceding packet sequence number was received.